The Woman in Black (2012 film): Plot

 In Crythin Gifford village in 1889, three young girls playing in their nursery notice a presence in the room; hypnotised and entranced, they jump to their deaths from the window.

-In 1906, in Edwardian London, lawyer Arthur Kipps's wife, Stella, dies after giving birth to a boy that is named Joseph.
+In 1906, in Edwardian London, lawyer Arthur Kipps's wife, Stella, dies after giving birth to a boy named Joseph.
 Four years later, Arthur's firm sends him to Crythin Gifford to retrieve any documents left by Alice Drablow, the deceased owner of Eel Marsh House, an isolated and desolate marshland estate, before the house is sold.
 Upon arrival, Arthur finds the villagers cold and local solicitor Jerome unwelcoming, but wealthy landowner Samuel Daily is amiable.

 At Eel Marsh House, Arthur is distracted by odd noises, a bolted nursery, and a spectral entity in black funerary garb.
 He also hears voices, a screaming child and horse sounds coming from the marshes but sees no one on the causeway.
 The village constable dismisses his concerns.
 Two children enter the station with their sister Victoria, who has ingested lye, but she dies in Arthur's arms.
 The townspeople blame Arthur.

-That night, Sam reveals that he and his wife, Elisabeth, lost their young son and his friends to drowning.
+That night, Sam reveals that he and his wife, Elisabeth, lost their young son and his friend to drowning.
 Arthur later discovers Jerome's young daughter barricaded in the basement for her safety.
 She too believes him to be responsible for Victoria's death.
 Victoria's father later tearfully accuses him of seeing "that woman" at Eel Marsh.